-This document constitutes the first review of the five year term of 2017/2022 Integrated Development Plan (IDP).
-This IDP revision will provide Municipality with an opportunity to reflect and devise innovative ways to improve service delivery.
-We continuously strive towards a more Integrated planning approach whereby we seamlessly integrate our IDP, budget and performance management system with one another while simultaneously aligning our planning to National and Provincial plans and frameworks specifically the National Development Plan 2030 and Provincial Strategic Plan which sets out the Eastern Cape Government's vision and strategic priorities for their current term of office.
+This document constitutes the new term of 2017/2022 Integrated Development Plan (IDP).
+IDP revisions provide us with an opportunity to reflect and devise innovative ways to improve service delivery.

+We continuously strive towards a more integrated planning approach whereby we seamlessly integrate our IDP, Budget and Performance Management System with one another while simultaneously aligning our planning to National and Provincial Plans and Frameworks specifically the National Development Plan 2030 and Provincial Strategic Plan which sets out the Eastern Cape Government's vision and strategic priorities for their current term of office.